kudobuilder/kudo/keps/0019-package-api-versioning.md

 ### Required and Suggested Changes

-1. Make the _app version_ a required field, as it takes precedence over an (optional) operator version
+1. Require the (optional) _app version_ to be SemVer, as it takes precedence over an operator version if set.
-2. Make the _operator version_ field optional.
+2. Rename the (required) `version` field to `operatorVersion` to make it clear that it is for the _operator version_.

 ### Alternative considered: Operator version independent from app version (largely, the current state of things)